 This is a pairing of cookies that the cross device supplier sends back after their matching algorithm does its magic.
 It’s basically cookie pairings that belong to the same user.
 For probabilistic device graphs, it may also contain a probability measure (or confidence interval) to give you an idea of how confident the supplier is that the algorithm accurately predicted the pairing.
 Usually, lower confidence means a higher match rate and vice versa.

-This is the percentage of the supplier’s device graph that correctly attaches your cookies to the right user.
-However, this is not as straightforward as it seems as we don’t know who the correct user is all of the time (this is because of the data holes I mentioned earlier).
-If we did, we wouldn’t need a cross device partner!
-Therefore, this is usually calculated on the training data set of the supplier, or on your own CRM and cookie data (as we recommend in our sister post).
-It’s usually the case that deterministic data will have very high accuracy (although there will always be some error, for instance when customers use a friend’s device to make purchases).
-On the other hand, probabilistic models will claim something along the lines of 90-95% accuracy (on their internal training data).
+This is the percentage of the supplier’s device graph that is correctly identified out of total predictions made by the device graph.
+Recall is usually calculated on a subset of the training data of the supplier, or on your own CRM and cookie data (as we recommend in our sister post).
+It’s usually the case that deterministic data will have very high recall (although there will always be some error, for instance when customers use a friend’s device to make purchases).
+On the other hand, probabilistic models will claim something along the lines of 90-95% recall (on their internal training data).
 The latter can be much smaller on any internal test you would run with your own CRM and cookie data.
 This is simply because your data will be different and have a much smaller sample size than the data used to train your supplier’s model.

-Recall is more tricky to explain but it is an important metric to consider.
-Accuracy is about correct numbers divided by total predictions made.
-Recall is the correct number as a percentage of all actual users and their multiple cookie ids, including the ones that were not included in the original prediction.
-This is a measure of relevance to all of your traffic.
+Precision is more tricky to explain but it is an important metric to consider.
+Recall is about correct numbers divided by total predictions made.
+Precision is the correct number as a percentage of all actual visitors and their multiple devices (and cookie ids).
+Therefore, this is a measure of relevance to all of your traffic.

-To understand the difference between accuracy and recall, let’s take an example from my own algorithm, called Pete’s Pick.
+To illustrate the difference between recall and precision, let’s take an example from my own algorithm, called Pete’s Pick.
 Pete’s Pick can tell you exactly which cookies correspond to my own phone and laptop.
-I will have 100% accuracy on this, since I personally know exactly what device I am using as I am using it.
-However, my recall is nearly 0% (1/UK population using technology to make purchases online).
+I will have 100% recall on this, since I personally know exactly what device I am using as I am using it.
+However, my precision is nearly 0% (1/UK population that is browsing the web).
 That is because I am not going to be able to make a correct prediction for the other millions of device owners in the UK.
-Even though it is highly accurate, Pete’s Pick has very little relevance as an algorithm.
+Even though it seems accurate, Pete’s Pick has very little relevance as an algorithm.